iliakan/cls-mongoose/README.md

 # This module may not work for 4.x

+Don't use CLS.
+It sucks.

-This module may not work for the recent mongoose due to changes in it's internals.
+As I gave it up, this module may not work for the recent mongoose due to changes in it's internals.

 # CLS shimmer for Mongoose